publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch46/schIV/m__us_usc_t16_s2642.md

     (c) __Appropriations__

-        There are authorized to be appropriated to carry out the purposes of subsection (b) of this section not to exceed $1,000,000 for each of the fiscal years 1979 and 1980.
+        There are authorized to be appropriated to carry out the purposes of subsection (b) not to exceed $1,000,000 for each of the fiscal years 1979 and 1980.

     (d) __Demand response__